Contents

 Full Professor, VINČA Institute of Nuclear Sciences - National Institute of the Republic of Serbia, University of Belgrade, Department of Radiobiology and Molecular Genetics, P.O.Box 522, 11000 Belgrade, Serbia

-Research Keywords: diabetes, cardiovascular diseases, ROS, metabolic syndrome, obesity, molecular biology, signal transduction
+Research Keywords: Diabetes, cardiovascular diseases, ROS, metabolic syndrome, obesity, molecular biology, signal transduction

 Dr. Milan Obradovic E-Mail